norman-thomas/norman.dev/content/blog/Plutus/setup-environment.md

 ### Troubleshooting

 This should work.
 However, some people experienced errors complaining about a missing `/usr/lib/libSystem.B.dylib`.
+In such a case, first make sure you do not have the sandbox enabled in `/etc/nix/nix.conf`.
-In such a case, try to upgrade nixpkgs to a newer (albeit unstable) version by running
+If that's already the case, try to upgrade nixpkgs to a newer (albeit unstable) version by running

 ```sh
 sudo nix-channel --add https://nixos.org/channels/nixpkgs-unstable unstable